-Edmund D. Randolphilo rose Smith Randolphoto Comes ax Bankers, & Nassau St. N. York Dealers in US, Bonds Members of Block and Gold Exchanges issue, Bills on London Phris & German, and Letters of Credit, available throughouts Europes in New York and Philadelphia Stock Boards, etc.
+Edmund D. Randolphilo Forward Smith Randolph & Co.
+W. Bankers, 3 Nassaw St. N. York Dealers in U.S. Borids Mombers of Hook and Gold Cachanges issue, Wills on London Paris & Germany and Letters of Credit, available throughout Curopes SHIPPING.
+LORILLARD STRAMSHIP COMPANY FOR NEW YORK, SAILING EVERY TUESDAY, THURSDAY, AND SATURDAY.
+RATES TEN CENTS PER 100 POUNDS, FOUR CENTA PER CUBIC FOOT, ONE CENT PER GALLON, SHIPS OPTION.

-LORILLARD STEAMSHIP COMPANY

-FOR NEW YORK,

-SAILING EVERY TUESDAY, THURSDAY, AND SATURDAY.

-RATES TEN CENTS PER 100 POUNDS, FOUR CENTS PER CUBIC FOOT, ONE CENT PER GALLON, SHIP'S OPTION.

 INSURANCE BY THIS LINE ONE-ZIGHTH OF ONE PER CENT.

-Extra rates on small packages from metals, etc. No receipt or bill of lading signed for less than fifty cents.
+Extra rates on small packages from, metals, etc., No receipt or bill of lading signed for less than fifty cents.

-No receipt or bill of latting and the state of commissions.
 Goods forwarded to all points free of commissions.
-Through bills of ledling given to Wilmington, N. C., by the steamers of this line leaving New York triweekly.
-For further particulars apply to JOHN F. OHL.

-PIER 19 NORTH WHARVES.

-N. B.-The regular shippers by this line will charged the above rates all winter.
+Through biles of lading given to Wilmington, N. C., by the steamers of this line leaving New York triweekly.
+For further particulars apply to PIER 19 NORTH WHARVES.
+N. B.-The regular shippers by this line will be charged the above rates all winter.
+Winter rates commence December 15.

-Winter rates commence December 15, THE REGULAR STEAMSHIPS ON THE PHI-LADELPHIA AND CHARLESTON STEAM-SHIP LINE are ALONE authorized to issue through oills of lading to interior points South and West in connection with South Carolina Railroad Company, ALFRED L. TYLER, Vice-President So.
+THE REGULAR STEAMSHIPS ON THE PHI-LADELPHIA AND CHARLESTON STEAM-SHIP LINE are ALONE authorized to issue through oills of lading to interior points South and West in connection with South Carolina Railroad Company, ALFRED L. TYLER, Vice-President So.
 C. RR.
 Co.
+PHILADELPHIA AND SOUTHERN SMAIL STEAMSHIP COMPANY'S REGULAR SEMI-MONTHLY LINE TO NEW OR.
+LEANS, La.